 Pricing on local transport in Spain will vary depending on how much you plan on moving around and the route you are planning to take.
 If you plan on travelling a lot by train, consider getting the RENFE Spain Pass.
 There are options for 4-10 journeys and a 6 journey pass which is currently 275 euros.
 Once in the cities, you can use the city buses/metro or your feet to get around.

 Spain has so much to see and do that it’s easy to spend all your money on attractions.
-Unfortunately, for most of that, it’s not realistic so you will want to do a bit of advanced planning to make sure that you hit the highlights and the things you are most interested.
-Many of the attractions allow you to buy tickets online in advance at a discount and you get to skip the lines.
+Unfortunately, for most of that, it’s not realistic so you will want to do a bit of advanced planning to make sure that you hit the highlights and the things you are most interested in.
+It’s strongly advised for you to buy tickets online in advance since you get a discount and you get to skip the lines.

 If you are big into museums and attractions, I definitely recommend considering getting City Passes where applicable.
 The upfront cost seems pricey but when you break it down, you really are getting a great deal.

 Another great way to see cities on a budget is to consider taking a walking tour.
 Many cities offer ‘free’ tours where you leave a tip (around 10 euro) at the end which is a good way to get your bearings when you first arrive and learn a little about the history as well.

 You might also want to consider doing the hop-on-hop-off tours in the larger cities.
 It’s a great way to get around and see the sites.
 You can often get just a one-day pass or a pass that’s good for a few days so you can really make the most of it.